nishant0207/CRM-Campaign-Management-App/README.md

 ## Future Enhancements
 **Enhanced Campaign Analytics:** Track engagement metrics, such as open rates and conversion rates.

-Role-Based Access: Different levels of access for admins and marketers.
+**Role-Based Access:** Different levels of access for admins and marketers.

-Advanced Audience Segmentation: More detailed segmentation criteria, such as geographic location or purchase history.
+**Advanced Audience Segmentation:** More detailed segmentation criteria, such as geographic location or purchase history.

-Automated Campaign Scheduling: Schedule campaigns to send automatically at specified times.
+**Automated Campaign Scheduling:** Schedule campaigns to send automatically at specified times.

-## Acknowledgments

-•	Firebase for Authentication and Analytics
-•	MongoDB for data management
-•	React and Node.js for web development